Landscaping to Eliminate Allergenic Mold Spores

 Many insect pests can be killed with a simple, non-toxic homemade spray of vegetable oil, water, and liquid dish soap.
 For a gallon of water add two tablespoons of vegetable oil and two to four tablespoons of soap.
 I like Ivory Liquid.

 For fungus diseases spay them with a mix of baking soda and water.
 I use from two to six tablespoons of baking soda per gallon of water, depending on how bad the infestation of disease is.
 This often needs to be repeated all summer long.
-The baking soda will also kill some aphids.
 If you like you can just add some baking soda to the insecticide mix of soap and oil and have an all-around insecticide-fungicide spray mix.

 Do not expect these homemade sprays to be just as effective as the most powerful chemical killers.
 Often they're not.
 But they do work and they are much safer and a whole lot less likely to cause allergies.